ianwheeldon/acCRISPR/README.md

 ```
 In the above command, the filename specified for the parameter `--CS_FS_file` (i.e., `CS_FS_values.tab`) should contain CS and FS values of sgRNA.
 This file should be in the same format as `pH3_no_cutoff_guide_CS_FS.tab` found in the directory `pH3_no_cutoff` within `example_results`.

-To run acCRISPR on the example pH 3 dataset with a CS-corrected library at a threshold of 5.0 & providing raw sgRNA counts as inputl, the `--cutoff` parameter should be set to 5.0, as in the command below:
+To run acCRISPR on the example pH 3 dataset with a CS-corrected library at a threshold of 5.0 & providing raw sgRNA counts as input, the `--cutoff` parameter should be set to 5.0, as in the command below:
 ```
 python3 run_acCRISPR.py --counts pH3_counts_final.tab --replicate_info pH3_rep_file.tab --cov 6 --cutoff 5.0 --significance 2-tailed --output_prefix pH3_5.0
 ```